davidcsi/kamailio-private-public/README.md

-# kamailio-private-public
+# kamailio-public-private
-Kamailio config for public/private proxy with rtpengine
+Configuration for a Kamailio in a Public/Private network.